clojure-emacs/sayid/README.md

 ***An INNER trace?*** YES!
 We can see the inputs and output values of each expression in the function.
 Look at it.
 Where do things go wrong?
 It\'s when we pass a hash map to `keep` that defines a penny as being worth a dollar.
 Bug located!
-Press [n]{.kbd} a couple times to get your cursor to that call.
-Press [ENTER]{.kbd} to jump to that line of code.
+Press `n` a couple times to get your cursor to that call.
+Press `RET` to jump to that line of code.

 ```clojure
  (ns contrived-example.inner-workings)